day8/re-frame/docs/clojurescript.md

     There's also another symbol, `#!clj count`, which is bound to different function in the standard library.

     And, finally - this one will be a surprise - the symbol `#!clj +` is bound to a function.
     Wait.
 Isn't `#!clj +` an operator?
 No. Clojure doesn't have operators.
-Instead, `#!clj +` is a symbol, and it is bound to a function - which adds - more soon.
+    Instead, `#!clj +` is a symbol, and it is bound to a function - one which adds.
+Anyway, more soon.

 XXX inline REPL will go here.
 In the meantime use [this external one](https://jaredforsyth.com/reepl/)